austinjonesmedia/austinjonesmedia.github.io/_pages/home.md

 I enjoy sports: I played club and high school baseball and also club and high school varsity soccer.
 I have been living in Tempe, Arizona for over 3 years, and I am originally from Portland, Oregon.
 I love to spend time outdoors.
 I like to ski, mountain bike, and hike.
 I play pickleball and other sports with friends and am currently on an intramural volleyball team at ASU.

 I have a good understanding of social media.
-I attended Spanish immersion school when I was young; my Spanish speaking is rusty, but I sitll understand it well.
+I attended Spanish immersion school when I was young; my Spanish speaking is rusty, but I still understand it well.
 I'm passionate about the creative process and love bringing ideas to life.